foliant-docs/docs/src/debugging_builds.md

 $ docker-compose run --rm bash
 ```

-To open shell for an user with the same user ID and group ID as your current user on the host machine:
+To open shell for a user with the same user ID and group ID as your current user on the host machine:

 ```bash
 $ docker-compose run --user="$(id -u):$(id -g)" --rm bash